-If you can afford them, or your insurance is covering them, I like these tests because the issues they may reveal effect very significant populations if not everyone alive:
+If you can afford them, or your insurance is covering them, I like these tests because the issues they may reveal effect very significant populations if not everyone alive, in order:

-- a hair tissue mineral analysis (htma) and have it reviewed by an expert or use Dr. Cutler’s book
+- A hair tissue mineral analysis (htma) and have it reviewed by an expert or use Dr. Wilson’s book

 - Genova’s NutrEval which analyzes nutritional deficiencies.

 I’m going to show you the ALCAT and NutrEval test results that came back for my daughter because they are pretty remarkable (later we discovered she has Lyme Disease.

 But first let’s look at standard blood testing.